Register your Information for Free Stone Samples Sent Express to You!

 • Injuries: Lifting heavy stone pieces can lead to strains, sprains, back injuries, or crushed limbs if proper protocols aren’t followed.

-• Prevention: Utilize mechanical lifting equipment (dollies, vacuum lifters), ensure enough workers share the load, and follow ergonomic lifting techniques (bend knees, not back).
+• Prevention: Utilise mechanical lifting equipment (dollies, vacuum lifters), ensure enough workers share the load, and follow ergonomic lifting techniques (bend knees, not back).

 2. Sharp Edges and Corners